 Do things that keep you happy.
 This will help in diverting your attention and will make it easier for you to move on.

 You’ve been grieving for far too long now.
 It’s time you stopped and moved on with life.
-You need to accept that the relationship you once had with a special person is no longer there.
+You need to snap out of negativity and accept that the relationship you once had with a special person is no longer there.

 The acknowledgment of this harsh reality is essential if you want to go on with your life.